overture-stack/SONG/docker/README.md

     ./data/client/bin/sing search -a <analysisId>
     ```

-3. Optionally, if you have `jq` installed, you can pipe the output of the search, and filter out the `analysisType` field
+3. Optionally, if you have `jq` installed, you can pipe the output of the search, and filter out the `analysisState` field
     ```bash
     ./data/client/bin/sing search -a <analysisId>    |  jq ‘.analysisState’
     ```